Final Version: Socialism in Power: On the History and Theory of Socialist Governance (synopsis)

 After some in-depth archival research, I have found that – contrary to the opinions of some – Mao Zedong never called Deng Xiaoping a ‘capitalist roader’.
 Instead, it was other Leftists, especially the Gang of Four (a negative term coined by Mao himself) who did so initially in 1966 and then again in 1976.
 Mao never did so.
 A fuller version of these findings may be found here and on the Chinese Marxism page.

 New article by Xi Jinping on Marxist Political Economy and the 14th five-year plan

 2020-11-24.
 On the Chinese Marxism page, I have added a recent article by Xi Jinping, entitled ‘Opening Up New Frontiers for Marxist Political Economy in Contemporary China’ (2020).
 The article concerns the central role of Marxist Political Economy in shaping the 14th five-year plan, which is being finalised as I write.
 It was originally published in Qiushi (Seeking Truth) journal – download Chinese here, and English translation here.

 New article published: Dialogue on a Moderately Well-off Society in All Respects

 2020-10-31.
 A new article has been published in a Chinese journal.
-This is the result of an ongoing dialogue on the Reform and Opening-Up with a collague in China.
+This is the result of an ongoing dialogue on the Reform and Opening-Up with an old friend in China.
 Details follow.
 It may also be found on the ‘Selected Publications’ page.